maufcost/Data-Adventures/Week_1/README.md

 business statistics with publicly available datasets.

 Projects:
-•	Analyzed a store’s Black Friday sales.\n
+* Analyzed a store’s Black Friday sales.
-•	Analyzed revenues, most sold items, and busiest times of the day at the Bread Basket Bakery.\n
+* Analyzed revenues, most sold items, and busiest times of the day at the Bread Basket Bakery.

 The second half of the last week was amazing!
 I could “dive deep” in deep learning by sharpening my knowledge of normal feed-forward and convolutional neural networks (I am enthralled by it!) for image recognition.

 Projects:
-•	Trained a model that can identify items of clothing with the MNIST dataset.\n
+* Trained a model that can identify items of clothing with the MNIST dataset.
-•	Trained a model that can identify handwritten letters with the MNIST dataset.\n
+* Trained a model that can identify handwritten letters with the MNIST dataset.
-•	Developed a model that can deal with more complex images that managed to distinguish between human beings and horses.\n
+* Developed a model that can deal with more complex images that managed to distinguish between human beings and horses.
-•	I could finally write, from scratch, algorithms that perform 2D convolutions and pooling.\n
+* I could finally write, from scratch, algorithms that perform 2D convolutions and pooling.
-•	Learned about callbacks, image data generators, epoch steps, and data augmentattion to avoid overfitting and improve model accuracy.
+* Learned about callbacks, image data generators, epoch steps, and data augmentattion to avoid overfitting and improve model accuracy.

 You can find all my work files here: https://github.com/maufcost/Data-Adventures